pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

-# ExtensionManifestV2Availability = 2 (Windows)
+# ExtensionManifestV2Availability = 2

+## Chromium-based browsers on Windows

-This '.reg' file allows you to extend the use of Manifest V2 extensions, like uBlock Origin, beyond the phase-out date.
+The '.reg' file allows you to extend the use of Manifest V2 extensions, like uBlock Origin, beyond the phase-out date.

 This policy applies to the following Chromium-based browsers&nbsp;: